open-cloud/xos/docs/security_policies.md

 # Security Policies

-CORD security policies are implemented by XOS.
-These policies answer the
+XOS provides hooks for specifying security policies.
+These policies answer the question: *Who can do what?* The *who* in this case generally refers to a user (represented by a *User* model), but it can also refer to an API context.
+The
-question: *Who can do what?* The *who* in this case generally refers to a user (represented by a *User* model), but it can also refer to an API context.
-The *what* refers to two things: (1) the piece of information being accessed (a model, an object, or a field within that object), and (2) the access type (whether it is a read, a write, or a privilege update).
+*what* refers to two things: (1) the piece of information being accessed (a model, an object, or a field within that object), and (2) the access type (whether it is a read, a write, or a privilege update).